cetinkaya/foldermergeview/README.md

 On linux the settings file is located at `~/.config/ahmet.ac/foldermergeview.conf`

-Here is an example settings file.:
+Here is an example settings file:

 ~~~
 [General]